vitaut/vitaut.net/_posts/2020-05-21-reducing-library-size.md

 ## Summary

-With the help of Bloaty McBloatface and a few simple transformations we managed to reduce library size 4x, from 368k to just 92k.
+With the help of Bloaty McBloatface and a few simple transformations we managed to reduce library size 4x, from 368k to just 92k without affecting performance.
 These improvements have been achieved by

 * reducing the number of template instantiations,
 * reducing inlining,